-A Frontier Market Scout, working with an investment or development organization, immerses her/him self in a low-income community for four to six months and strives to discover and develop projects that can attract social and commercial investments.
+A Frontier Market Scout fellow, working with an investment or development organization, immerses her/himself in a low-income community for three to twelve months and strives to discover and develop projects that can attract social and commercial investments.

-Frontier Scouts contribute to poverty alleviation and wealth creation through entrepreneurship and enterprise development in low-income areas of the world.
+Frontier Market Scouts fellows ultimately contribute to poverty alleviation and wealth creation through entrepreneurship and enterprise development in low-income areas of the world.